 \section{Introduction}

-In this paper, we analyse a basic \textit{explicit} fully discrete (in space and time) scheme for computing the mean curvature flows of curves and surfaces which are boundaries of sets.
+We analyze a basic \textit{explicit} fully discrete (in space and time) scheme for computing the mean curvature flows of curves and surfaces which are boundaries of sets.
 This approach belongs to the family of convolution-generated motions, yet it is much more elementary.
 It consists in alternating an explicit approximation of the heat equation, with time-step $h>0$, with a redistancing operation on rescaled regular grids $\ez$, for $\e>0$.

-It is heuristically well known that this kind of approach works, and such algorithm has been proposed many times in the literature as a natural, more precise extension of the celebrated Merriman-Bence-Osher (MBO in short) approach~\cite{BMO92}, starting from (the first Algorithm in)~\cite{EsedogluRuuthTsai10}, where error estimates are established (see also~\cite{EsedogluRuuthTsai08,Metivetetal2021} which mostly use the technique to simulate higher-order flows, and~\cite{ElseyEsedogluSmereka11} which implements a method, introduced and analysed in~\cite[Sec.~5.3]{EsedogluRuuthTsai10}, for simulating large-scale multiple grain evolution in materials).
+It is heuristically well known that this type of approach is effective, and variants of the corresponding algorithm have been proposed many times in the literature as a natural, more accurate extension of the celebrated Merriman-Bence-Osher (MBO in short) scheme~\cite{BMO92}.
+See for instance \cite{KimNot}, where a discrete, finite-elements based approach is implemented using a brute-force redistancing (as in our work) and experimented on several interface evolution problems, and the first Algorithm in~\cite{EsedogluRuuthTsai10}.
+Rigorous convergence results and error estimates for this algorithm can be found in~\cite{IshKim16,IshIzu18}.
+We also refer to~\cite{EsedogluRuuthTsai08,Metivetetal2021}, where similar techniques are primarily used to simulate higher-order geometric flows, and to~\cite{ElseyEsedogluSmereka11}, which implements a method introduced and analyzed in~\cite[Sec.~5.3]{EsedogluRuuthTsai10} for the simulation of large-scale multiple-grain evolution in materials.

 Indeed, as clearly pointed out in \cite{EsedogluRuuthTsai10}, despite its computational efficiency, the MBO algorithm has some well-known limitations.
 In particular, if the spatial discretization is not refined alongside the time step, pinning phenomena may appear.
 More generally, significant discretization errors may arise in the computed evolution.
 To address these issues, it is crucial to use a discretization method that allows for a more precise representation of the interface position within the grid.
 Unlike the characteristic functions used in the original MBO scheme, signed distance functions can be represented more accurately on uniform grids, even at subgrid resolutions, thanks to their Lipschitz continuity.